webdriverio/webdriverio/CONTRIBUTING.md

 $ npm run release
 ```

-and choose the appropiate version upgrade based on the [Semantic Versioning](https://semver.org/).
+and choose the appropriate version upgrade based on the [Semantic Versioning](https://semver.org/).